Rectification from band gap oscillation: Introduction

 The periodic metal-insulator transitions can potentially be used for voltage rectification purposes.
 We know that center-tapped transformer~\cite{Transformer} circuits use the rectification properties of $p-n$ junction diodes~\cite{Transformer} for converting alternating currents to direct currents which is required for running our electrical appliances.
 A $p-n$ junction is made from a $p$-type semiconductor which is basically hole doped and an $n$-type semiconductor which is electron doped.
-At their junction a depletion region is formed which decreases in width when the device is forward biased as opposed to the increasing width when the device is reverse biased.
+At their junction, a depletion region is formed which decreases in width when the device is forward biased as opposed to the increasing width when the device is reverse biased.
 Ideally, therefore the device has very low resistance when forward biased and very high resistance when reverse biased and hence a single diode acts as a half-wave rectifier to an alternating voltage.
 We propose that a system periodically stretched and compressed with frequency $\omega$ can serve as a half-wave rectifier for an alternating voltage with same frequency $\omega$.
 In the metallic phase cycle, the system conducts while in the band insulator cycle the system does not conduct any electricity.
-Therefore, $p-n$ junction diodes in rectification circuits can be replaced by such systems which can harbor a periodic metal-insulator transition in response to periodic pressure.
-One of the potential candidate materials is $TiS_{2}$ which shows a semiconductor to semimetal transition under pressure~\cite{TiS2} that makes it worth exploring it's behavior under time dependent periodic pressure.
+Therefore, $p-n$ junction diodes in rectification circuits can be replaced by such systems which can harbor a periodic metal-insulator transition in response to periodic pressure. {The main motivation hence is to search for rectification mechanisms beyond conventional p–n junction diodes where nanoscale systems with strain-induced, dynamic metal–insulator transitions can enable rectification of AC signals.
+While pressure-driven metal–insulator transitions are well established, utilizing periodic, dynamic transitions for rectification is, to our knowledge, an entirely new concept.
+Here, rectification is governed by the global conductivity of the material rather than the local properties of a junction.
+There are many potential candidate materials which can be used in building these nano-rectifiers working on this principle.
+Notable among these are transition metal dichalcogenides like $TiS_{2}, MoS_{2}$, which show a semiconductor to semimetal transition under pressure~\cite{TiS2,MoS2_1,MoS2_2} and $WTe_{2}$ which undergoes a semi-metal to superconductor transition~\cite{WTe2_1,WTe2_2,WTe2_3}.
+Quasi-one-dimensional Peierls distorted chains~\cite{peierls_1,peierls_2,peierls_3} like trichalcogenides (e.g., $TaSe_3$, $NbSe_3$) or organic charge-transfer salts ~\cite{org_cts} (e.g., TTF-TCNQ) have a direct band-gap which is proportional to the difference in alternate hopping amplitudes.
+Periodic modulation of the bond lengths can in principle lead to a band-gap closing and opening dynamically.
+Mott gaps in correlated oxides are also susceptible to strain and lead to insulator to metal transition with increasing pressure~\cite{mott_MIT_1,mott_MIT_2} since the effective Hubbard interaction, $U/t$ reduces due to increase in hopping amplitude, $t$ as a consequence of increase in overlap with pressure. }